 Each sales transaction has multiple sets of fingerprints on it.
 This is completely normal and to be expected.
-A whole team is required to bring a deal to completion.
+A team is required to bring a deal to completion.

 Anyone who influenced the transaction should, of course, be compensated for it.
 But how do you know who actually influenced the transaction?
 And how do you make sure compensation is fair?
 After all, some people drive the sale while others support it.

 Start with these three steps.

 The right sales compensation structure is critical for making the number.
 A set of questions that can help you think through this starts on page 308 of the annual workbook.

 Step 1 – Define the Desired Outcome:

 Begin with your go-to-market strategy.

 - What metrics are you measuring?

 - What are your long-term goals?